in

 Source by unsplash

 Unfortunately planning a project is not a linear process and it may be necessary to change something as the project progresses.
-All too often you may need to adjust the timeline of the project, even after you have planned out your resources in order to avoid things like scope creep and burning out your employees.
+You might often need to change the project’s timeline.
+This can happen even after you’ve planned your resources.
+It helps prevent scope creep and keeps your employees from burning out.
 Still, if you want to lay the groundwork for a successful project, you need to follow the correct stages of the project planning process.

 Read on as we look at the planning stages that are pivotal to any software project, and how to ensure they are flexible enough.